paycoreio/docs/docs/products/hpp/integration-methods.md

 You can integrate with any of our payment page experience offerings.
 Choose from one of our simple hosted solutions — **Payment Widget** or **Payment Link** which are based on **HPP API**.

 ## Integration methods

+Read about our integration methods below, then choose the one that best suits your needs.

 ### Payment Widget